kennyworkman/portfolio-main/content/projects/labware.md

 A detailed breakdown of implementation, design choices, and an API specification can be found in the linked documentation.

+The
+heavy lifting here was getting this state to persist when the runtime memory was wiped, such that data can be retrieved with linear complexity.
+What we end up with is, in effect, a hash map implemented directly onto the nix-flavor filesystem with keys derived from compressed object binaries.

-Here is a quick use case with the exposed API:
+Here is a quick use case with the exposed API via the python interpretor.

 ```
 >>> rad = registry.get("Rad")